 The Cambrian Wildwood group comprises the many people who contribute to the project by carrying out work such as tree planting and the many other tasks or donating money.
 The project is run by a small team and managed by the Trustees of Wales Wild Land Foundation.
-The project is run and supported entirely by volunteers at present.
-It is very much a local community initiative, despite its national significance and potentially international interest.
+It is very much a local community initiative, despite its national significance and international interest.